robotictheater/robotchicken/README.md

 ## Programming Your Robot

-### Using The Robotic Theater Studio
+### Using The Robotic Theater Studio  (RTStudio)

-  *  Using the Chrome webbrowser, goto [https://robotictheater.com/studio](https://robotictheater.com/studio)
+RTStudio allows you to program your creature via your web browser using a block programming language similar to Scratch.

+  *  Using the **Chrome** web browser, goto [https://robotictheater.com/studio](https://robotictheater.com/studio), add your blocks and click "Run" to bring your creation to life.
+  *  You can also download some sample applications from the **/studio** folder in this repo.
+     *  Once downloaded you can import them into your "Program Library" in RTStudio

+### Using The Espruino IDE

 -------------------------------

 ## Built-in Expressions

+Each expression is also available in the RTStudio under the "Robot Chicken" category.

 ### Home
   *  ```robotchicken.home()```